Shawen17/lendsqr/README.md

 ```

 ### Behaviour
-It is a responsive app that changes the layout when the screen width is 568px and below by removing the sidebar and replacing it with a Menu icon.
+- It is a responsive app that changes the layout when the screen width is 568px and below by removing the sidebar and replacing it with a Menu icon.
-On the click of the Menu icon, the sidebar displays.
+- On the click of the Menu icon, the sidebar displays.
-Each row in the dashboard table represents a user and an action button that enables the admin to 'ViewDetails','Activate' or 'Blacklist' a user.
+- Each row in the dashboard table represents a user and an action button that enables the admin to 'ViewDetails','Activate' or 'Blacklist' a user.
+- To use the filter condition, click on any of the Table's headers and the filter form is displayed.
+- Blacklist and Activate users by clicking corresponding buttons in Userdetails page.

 ### Live Demo
-This is just a demo as there is no admin authentication need, just click on login from the [homepage](https://oluwaseun-johnson-lendsqr-fe-test.netlify.app/) and it tasks you directly to the dashboard.
+This is just a demo as there is no admin authentication needed, just click on login from the [homepage](https://oluwaseun-johnson-lendsqr-fe-test.netlify.app/) and it tasks you directly to the dashboard.